-- majority of Christian circles, the Applicant's overt commitment to Biblical sexuality sets him apart.
-The Applicant is in this respect a Christian minority. - 112.
-The Applicant has suffered denigration because he follow[s] beliefs and ways of life that differ from what is considered "normal" or "acceptable".
-The Respondent went well beyond "critically engaging with or negatively evaluating" the Applicant's beliefs, to distorting his beliefs, stereotyping him, attempting to segregate him, and, most concerning, severely punishing him. - 113.
-The faithism apparent in the handling of the Applicant's expression of his religious beliefs quite literally had an exclusionary impact on him: he was suspended from school, excluded from attending classes in person, and most recently, excluded altogether from attending school in person for the remainder of the 2022-2023 school year.
-The Applicant's creed belief differs from mainstream ways of life, and he was, as the Commission's research has found, stigmatized and considered unworthy of tolerance, inclusion, and participation.
+- 127. The Appellant has suffered denigration because he follow[s] beliefs and ways of life that differ from what is considered "normal" or "acceptable" to moder, secular sensibilities.
+The Respondent went well beyond "critically engaging with or negatively evaluating" the Appellant's beliefs, to distorting his beliefs, stereotyping him, attempting to segregate him, and, most concerning, severely punishing him. - 128.
+The faithism apparent in the handling of the Appellant's expression of his religious beliefs quite literally had an exclusionary impact on him: he was suspended from school, excluded from attending classes in person, and most recently, excluded altogether from attending school in person for the remainder of the 2022-2023 school year.
+The Appellant's creed belief differs from mainstream ways of life, and he was, as the Commission's research has found, stigmatized and considered unworthy of tolerance, inclusion, and participation.